plus3it/spel/README.md

 filesystem" tests.
 The images produced through this project are designed to ensure that these particular scan-failures do not occur.

-Aside from addressing the previously-noted partitioning findings, spel does applies only those STIG-related hardenings that need to be in place "from birth" (i.e., when a system is first created from KickStart, VM-template, Amazon Machine Image, etc.).
+Aside from addressing the previously-noted partitioning findings, spel applies only those STIG-related hardenings that need to be in place "from birth" (i.e., when a system is first created from KickStart, VM-template, Amazon Machine Image, etc.).
 This includes things like:

 - Activation of SELinux
   - Application of SELinux user-confinement to the default-user[^2]